flhoest/Rubrik/README.md

 -_getRubrikClusterDetails($clusterConnect)

+This function returns basic detais about the cluster

   - Input : `$ClusterConnect` -> array containing connection detail to the Rubrik cluster.
   - Output : a json decodable string with all the relevant Rubrik cluster details.
   - Usage :